AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 You can copy Image Maps from an image or an eCatalog page to another.
 Use **[!UICONTROL Copy Image Map]** to get a head start creating them.
 You can also copy Image Maps to re-create them in images or pages that share layout or mapping structure.

-For example, copying Image Maps in an eCatalog is a convenient way to copy all image maps between foreign language versions of the same eCatalog.
-For best results, copying is most successful if you copy between eCatalogs with the same number of pages and same images.
+For example, copying Image Maps in an eCatalog is a convenient way to copy all Image Maps between foreign language versions of the same eCatalog.
+For best results, copying is most successful if you copy between eCatalogs with the same number of pages and the same images.
 If the eCatalog to which you copy already contains Image Maps, those Image Maps are deleted when the copy is made.

 **To copy Image Maps:**